uthcode/learntosolveit/source/cprogramming/Ex_5.8_day_date.rst

 remain days and return.

-In the `month_day` function, we subtract days of each month from the day, till the day is lesser than days in that month and then we return the month in the pointers `*pmonth` and day in the month in `*pday`.
+In the `month_day` function, we subtract days of each month from the day, till the day is lesser than days in that month and then print the result that we got after conversion.

 .. git-changelog::

 .. seealso::